 Image via Flickr by 401(K) 2013

 Even the slightest bit of savings adds up over time.
 The best way to do this is to make money right off the top from every paycheck.
 Whether it is $5 or $500, you’ll see results.
 To make this easy, most banks offer automatic debits from your checking account to a savings account.
 You can set this up online.

 Also, if your employer offers a 401(k) or a similar savings plan, your company will take this money out pre-tax, so you won’t even miss the money.
 Remember that the earlier you start saving, the more time you will have to accumulate principle and interest.

 2. Take Advantage of Opportunity

-You don’t have to be a finance guru to take advantage of opportunity.
+You don’t have to be a finance guru to take advantage of opportunities.
 As mentioned before, 401(k) savings plans are a great way to earn decent interest and accrue savings.
 Some employers match your contributions, which is essentially free money.

 From an investing standpoint, remember that savings accounts offer very little interest.
 At the very least, open a CD or purchase US Treasury bills and bonds.
-The interest is exponentially higher and with zero risk.
+The interest is exponentially higher and with zero risks.
 A little research goes a long way.

 3. Cut Unnecessary Expenditures

 Whether it’s eating out every day for lunch or buying a morning cup of coffee at Starbucks, unnecessary purchases hurt savings potential.
 Simple math proves this.
-If you spend $10 a day at lunch during the work week, that’s $50.
+If you spend $10 a day at lunch during the workweek, that’s $50.
 If you do that every week, it’s over $2,500.
 Imagine putting that in your pocket every year; it’s mind-blowing.
 Trimming the fat will save you more than you thought.